julioceaseless/alx-interview/README.md

+ # alx-interview
-# alx-interview\nThis repo has all interview projects
+This repo contains  all interview projects that are part of the ALX specialization course